-NOTE: You will hear all Streams that are not muted, so you may choose to Stream(s) with the small Stream control button.
+NOTE: You will hear all Streams that are not muted, so you may choose to 4 SOLO the relevant Stream(s) with the small Stream control button.

 UNDO AND REDO

 Pressing UNDO can reverse the last change that you made to the Playlist.
 Press UNDO again to reverse the change before that, and so on, stepping back through the history of your actions.